openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The request parameter `authorization_type` defined in Section 2 of [@!I-D.ietf-oauth-rar] MUST be used to convey the details about the Credentials the Wallet wants to obtain.
 This specification introduces a new authorization details type `openid_credential` and defines the following elements to be used with this authorization details type:

 * `type` REQUIRED.
 JSON string that determines the authorization details type.
 MUST be set to `openid_credential` for the purpose of this specification.
 * `format`: REQUIRED.
 JSON string representing the format in which the Credential is requested to be issued.
-The format identifier determines further claims in the authorization details object specifically used to identify the credential type to be issued.
-This specification defines format specific profiles in (#format_profiles).
+This Credential format identifier determines further claims in the authorization details object specifically used to identify the Credential type to be issued.
+This specification defines Credential Format Profiles in (#format_profiles).

 A non-normative example of an `authorization_details` object.